tktracker/IntuneDocs/intune/fundamentals/review-logs-using-azure-monitor.md

 Microsoft Intune includes built-in logs that provide information about your environment:

-- **Audit Logs** show details on different events or tasks that happen in Intune.
+- **Audit Logs** shows a record of activities that generate a change in Intune, including create, update (edit), delete, assign, and remote actions.
 - **Operational Logs (preview)** show details on users and devices that successfully (or failed) to enroll, and details on non-compliant devices.
 - **Device Compliance Organizational Logs (preview)** show an organizational report for device compliance in Intune, and details on non-compliant devices.